 Shear pins, as you know, fasten the auger to the auger shaft.
 The auger shaft is powered; without the pins, the auger shaft would simply turn without turning the augers.
 Not much use for shifting snow.

 But the shear pins have another even more important function.
 They are designed to shear (break) when called upon.
 An auger in motion carries energy, and when it suddenly stops, that energy must be dissipated.
 We’ve all done it; we’ve all tried to shred a frozen newspaper or dog toy.

 Other common reasons shear pins break include shoes worn out or just set too low, which allows the scraper bar to collect gravel and other hard-to-bend debris.

 Yep, you’ll be clearing the yard of rocks, one shear pin at a time.

 The shear pins absorb the energy by shearing.
 If shear pins failed to do their job, the energy would instead be transferred into the gearbox and transmitted to the engine.
 Often resulting in lots of downtime and many hundreds of dollars in repairs.

 How to Diagnose Broken Snowblower Shear Pins

 Diagnosing broken shear pins is pretty easy.
 The main symptom is a free-spinning auger.
-Go ahead a place your hand on each auger in turn, they may move slightly, that’s normal but should not be free to spin.
+Go ahead a place your hand on each auger in turn; they may move slightly; that’s normal, but they should not be free to spin.